yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 # Demo
 The demo of the site is available [here](https://yuhengen.github.io/TGC9-Proj2-PokeLegends-vue)!
+*NOTE: The game is currently not optimized for mobile and is thus not mobile responsive.

 # Note
 This repository only contains the frontend codes for the Pokémon Legends project.